 IAFA experts have successfully proven the antiallergic property of the plant Aparajita.
 The plant contains phytoconstituents like taraxerol, taraxerone, aparajitin, beta sitosterol, kaempferol.
-These phytoconstituents aids the antiallergic, antibacterial and anti-inflammatory property of Aparajita.
+These phytoconstituents aid the antiallergic, antibacterial and anti-inflammatory properties of Aparajita.
 It can be effectively used to alleviate skin allergic conditions.

 |Sanskrit Name||Aparajita, Girikarnika, Vishnukrantha|

 - Stems are slender

 - Inflorescence is axillary cymose

 Aparajita grows very commonly in South India, especially Karnataka, Kerala, and Andhra pradesh.